a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

     </div>
 </div>

 It would absolutely be possible to satisfy the project requirements using the pre-defined types in **Table 2**, but (IMO) they all have one big limitation &mdash; there is only a single valid format for the value provided by the client.
-Dates are expressed in so many different ways via text, so my preference is to design a parser that can accomodate a variety of date formats.
+Dates are expressed in so many different ways via text, so my preference is to design a parser that can accommodate a variety of date formats.

 There is also a problem that arises from the project requirements for the `deadline` attribute: the value must not be a date in the past.
 Since the pre-defined types only validate that the value provided by the client is in the proper format to be converted to a `datetime` value, we would have to perform the task of checking if the date provided by the client is in the past in the business logic.

 This second issue is another matter of opinion, since you could easily object by pointing out that the `name` attribute has a requirement to be unique and the task of querying the database for widgets with the same name is not performed in the `wiget_name` function we just created.

 I'll explain the distinction between these two requirements with a hypothetical situation: A request is received to create a new widget with `name="test"`.
 This is a valid widget name, so the request is passed to the business logic and since no widget already exists in the database with `name="test"`, a new widget is created.
-Then, an identical request is recieved to create a widget with `name="test"`.
-IMO, from the point-of-view of the `widget_reqparser`, `test` is a valid widget name, so the requst is again passed to the business logic.
-However, since a widget alredy exists with `name="test"`, the request is aborted with a message indicating that a widget already exists in the database with `name="test"`.
+Then, an identical request is received to create a widget with `name="test"`.
+IMO, from the point-of-view of the `widget_reqparser`, `test` is a valid widget name, so the request is again passed to the business logic.
+However, since a widget already exists with `name="test"`, the request is aborted with a message indicating that a widget already exists in the database with `name="test"`.

 OTOH, consider this scenario: A request is received to create a new widget with `deadline="1923-03-28"`.
 This string is in a valid format but since the date is obviously in the past, the `widget_reqparser` raises a `ValueError` and the request is aborted.
 A `deadline` in the past is always invalid and a request to create a widget containing an invalid value for a required parameter must always be rejected.
 Hopefully my reasoning makes sense to you.